MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-focus.md

    :::image type="content" source="media/end-user-focus/power-bi-hover-focus.png" alt-text="Screenshot showing the Focus mode icon for a tile.":::

 The visual opens and fills the entire canvas.
-Notice that you still have a **Filters** pane that you can use to interact with the visual.
+Notice that your report canvas still has a **Filters** pane that you can use to interact with the visual.
 The **Filters** pane can be collapsed.

 :::image type="content" source="media/end-user-focus/power-bi-filter.png" alt-text="Screenshot showing that the tile fills report canvas."  lightbox="media/end-user-focus/power-bi-filter.png":::